pluginkollektiv/spcl/README.md

 ## Screenshots ##
-1. Output of faulty links
+1. Output of faulty links in the Gutenberg Editor
+2. Output of faulty links in the Classic Editor